bigSMALLG1/RandomEnemyMovementTutorial/README.md

 5. Open up on the C# script and we can begin programming.
 Delete the default notes in the script (// Start is called before the first frame update) and (// Update is called once per frame).

-6. We want to begin by creating our variables.
+6. We want to begin by creating our variables, writing them underneath the public class after the first square bracket.
 We are going to need 5: enemySpeed; minTime; maxTime; a Vector3 direction and timer;

 7. All variables par from 1 will be float variables, the syntax is as follows: